cardano-foundation/CIPs/CIP-????/README.md

-For compatibility with existing applications that are already relying on CIP-25 metadata indexers, the CIP-???? indexer provides a similar API so that those applications can get and display the current CIP-???? token metadata in the same way that they have been for CIP-25 metadata.
+For compatibility with existing applications that are already relying on CIP-25 metadata indexers, the CIP-86 indexer provides a similar API so that those applications can get and display the current CIP-86 token metadata in the same way that they have been for CIP-25 metadata.
-The indexer indicates that it is following the CIP-???? standard.
+The indexer indicates that it is following the CIP-86 standard.

 ## Rationale: how does this CIP achieve its goals?